openrails/openrails/Source/Documentation/Manual/driving.rst

 .. image:: images/dbfeval-options-simulation.png

-Checkboxes shown as unchecked in the two above pictures may be checked or unchecked, but don't have effect on activity evaluation.
+Checkboxes shown as unchecked in the two above pictures may be checked or unchecked, but don't have any effect on activity evaluation.

 A tab named "Evaluation" is present on the F1 Help Information Monitor.
 Once the activity is running it displays dynamic information about the player